-“It’s funny when they announce your funeral and then you go and prove them wrong,” said Buffon after making a mockery of whatever obituries were being written.
+“It’s funny when they announce your funeral and then you go and prove them wrong,” said Buffon after making a mockery of whatever obituaries were being written.

 “Now they can go to my funeral, but they will not find anybody there.
 This is what I live for, to make people eat their words.”

-Though criticism, adversity and defeat has been Buffon’s fuel for his many triumphs, one of his greatest victories came off the pitch but still in full glare of the spotlight.
+Though criticism, adversity and defeat have been Buffon’s fuel for his many triumphs, one of his greatest victories came off the pitch but still in full glare of the spotlight.

 “From December 2003 until June 2004 I was suffering from depression,” he told FIFA.com in 2008.

 “I never understood why, not then, not before and not after.
 I wasn’t satisfied with my life and football.
 My legs would start shaking all of a sudden.